AndreaDusza/dishdecider-assistant/README.md

  * If you enter keywords ending with 'a' or 'e' ("gomba", "csirke"), they will match the accented version as well ("gombás", "csirkés").
 This makes the algorithm look smart, but it is NOT.
 The algorithm does not reflect any other peculiarity of the Hungarian language.
 For example, the program does NOT recognize that "halrúd" - "halrudak" should be the same.

 ## How are the food preferences evaluated?
-Each food item on the menu is made up of many words: title, ingredients, description, etc. A food item's text might contain positive and negative keywords as well.
+Each food item on the menu typically consists of many words: title, ingredients, description, etc. A food item's text might contain positive and negative keywords as well.
 The program searches for all the food preference keywords in the food item's text, and determines an overall rating for each food item.
 The negative keywords are always stronger than the positive keywords.
 A food will never be highlighted as a potential favorite if it matches any negative keyword (minding the exceptions).
 A food will be highlighted as an absolute favorite if it matches a keyword from the _Absolute favorites_ list, and does not match any negative keywords (minding the exceptions).
 If a food does not match the _Absolute favorites_ list, it will NOT be marked as an absolute favorite, no matter how many matches it has on the _Also liked_ list.